This one may seem a little obvious, but we have come across a fair number of postings from people worried they might have gotten ink poisoning.

-After doing a little research, we are happy to report back that you’d have to swallow the contents of a half-dozen pens to make yourself feel sick, and it isn’t likely to be fatal.
+After doing a little research, we are happy to report back that you cannot get ink poisoning from ink ingestion.
+You’d have to swallow the contents of a half-dozen pens to make yourself feel sick, and it isn’t likely to be fatal.
 Maybe uncomfortable, but not deadly.
-So no you can’t get ink poisoning from chewing the end of your pen.

 That means you’re relatively safe jotting down a phone number on your hand or accidentally sticking yourself with the pen in your pocket (although there’s the danger of infection from a poke, of course.)